-- Checking/savings: 100% - Marketable securities (no options or unvested RSUs): 100% - Retirement funds: 70% of accessible funds unless the applicant is of retirement age, then use 80% of accessible funds.
-If utilizing a retirement account, document the applicant's ability to access the funds.
+- Checking/savings: 100% - Marketable securities (publicly traded): 80% - Surrender Value Life Insurance: 100% cash minus surrender charge - Retirement funds: 70% of accessible funds unless the applicant is of retirement age, then use 80% of accessible funds.
+If utilizing a retirement account, document the applicant's ability to access the funds. - Bitcoin & Ethereum: 50% of balance and may only represent 25% of net eligible assets.